ewradcliffe/Battleships/README.md

 In the example below the instructions haven't been correctly deleted.
 ![Error thrown if too much data is displayed](assets/images/herokuerrortwo.png)

-The issue appeared to be a limitation of Heroku.
-The error didn't occur when the game was tested in the command line interface, and using several methods of clearing data produced the same results.
+This issue was only experienced on Heroku.
+The error didn't occur when the game was tested in the command line interface in Gitpod, Several different methods for clearing the screen were tried with identical results.
 Whilst the functioning of the game wasn't affected, it could be confusing to the user.
 The resolution was to reduce the size of the largest game, and add clear the screen before error messages are shown during gameplay.
 Extensive manual testing has shown this to be successful.

 ## Deployment
 The application was created on Gitpod using The Code Institute template (https://github.com/Code-Institute-Org/p3-template) and VS Code Plugin and deployed to Github with the following steps:

 Login to Github, otherwise create an account.

-Navigate to the repository ('Explore -> 'ewradcliffe/Guess-the-country') or follow the link (https://github.com/ewradcliffe/Battleships).
+Navigate to the repository ('Explore -> 'ewradcliffe/Battleships') or follow the link (https://github.com/ewradcliffe/Battleships).

 Once in the repository navigate to the 'Settings' tab.